The Finnish special library Celia

 Internet services replacing CD distribution

-In 2017 over 35.000 individuals used Celia’s services and about 48 percent of the loans were delivered to end user apps and devices with the Pratsam online system.
-85 percent of all new users registered as online users.
+Over 40.000 individuals uses Celia's services and over 50 percent of the loans are delivered to end user apps and devices with the Pratsam online system.
+Celia's strategy is to move all distribution of talking books online.

 Celia started to investigate and test various alternatives for the distribution of accessible books over the Internet in 2008.
 Prior to this, subscribers reserved books online via Celia’s webpage, which were then distributed through the mail in the form of CDs or cassette tapes.